is an award-winning

-Michele's performances blend traditional Franco-American and Quebec folk songs, original compositions, jazz standards, and an occasional French classic.
+Michele's performances blend traditional Franco-American and Quebec folk songs, original compositions, jazz standards, and an occasional French

 Michelle with Governor Douglas at the Vermont State House.